Robust, fast, and efficient formation of stable tetratomic molecules from ultracold atoms via generalized stimulated Raman exact passage: Ground-state molecular population transfer via C-STIREP

 Furthermore, we point out that the transient population of the intermediate state $|3\rangle$ can be further reduced by leveraging the speed advantage of C-STIREP.
-To verify this finding, we plot in Fig.~\ref{fig7}(b) the variation of populations of state $|3\rangle$ and state $|5\rangle$ with the evolution time $T$.
+To verify this finding, we plot in Fig.~\ref{fig8}(b) the variation of populations at time $t\!=\!T$ of states $|3\rangle$ and $|5\rangle$ with the evolution time $T$.
 As can be seen from this figure, the proposed method is capable of significantly shortening the population transfer time without deteriorating the transfer efficiency.
 This interesting feature mitigates the interaction duration between the system and its surrounding environment, thereby enhancing the transfer efficiency for practical applications.

-Finally, we are going to perform the targeted numerical simulations to verify the necessity of Condition~(\ref{18}).
-Figure.~\ref{fig8}(a) shows a contour plot of transfer efficiency against the Rabi frequency deviations $\delta\tilde\Omega_1$ and $\delta\tilde\Omega_4$ when $\tilde\Omega_2$ and $\tilde\Omega_3$ are fixed at their ideal values.
-Clearly, $\delta\!=\!0$ implies that an ideal operating condition is achieved; $\delta\!\neq\!0$ indicates that the Condition~(\ref{18}) is violated.
-According to the results shown in this figure, we can find that any deviation from the ideal condition will result in a significant drop in efficiency.
-In particular, when the deviation is relatively large, the transfer efficiency will suffer a loss of around $10\%$.
+Finally, we have performed numerical simulations to verify the necessity of Condition~(\ref{20}).
+Figure.~\ref{fig9}(a) shows a contour plot of transfer efficiency against the Rabi frequency deviations $\delta\tilde\Omega_1$ and $\delta\tilde\Omega_4$ when $\tilde\Omega_2$ and $\tilde\Omega_3$ are fixed at their ideal values.
+The transfer efficiency is defined as

+where $P_{i,t}$ denotes the population of state $|i\rangle$ at time $t$.
+Since the probability normalization and the conservation of the total particle number hold, $\digamma$ corresponds, in essence, to the population of state $|5\rangle$ at $t\!=\!T$.
+According to the results shown in this figure, we find that any deviation from the ideal condition will result in a significant drop in efficiency.
+In particular, when the deviation is $\pm 10\%$, the transfer efficiency will suffer a loss of around $10\%$.
 Except for this, we can observe that the deviations $\tilde\Omega_1$ and $\tilde\Omega_4$ exert symmetric effects on the transfer efficiency.
-This confirms that this condition is an indispensable prerequisite for obtaining high population transfer efficiency.
-The transfer efficiency can remain at a high level if and only if $\tilde\Omega_1\!=\!\tilde\Omega_4$ and they should exactly match the ideal value.
+This confirms that this condition is an indispensable prerequisite for obtaining high population transfer.